Introduction

 Different Points of View

 A simple and one of the most common methods to view data in different ways.
-By combining recipes generated from latest technologies, this simple approach can unveil unexpected insights.
+By combining recipes generated from the latest technologies, this simple approach can unveil unexpected insights.

 Learnings